Nizzlay/nizzlay.com/content/pages/wishlist.md

 - **Leaf blower**: Makita.
 Battery-powered, obviously.
 - **Miter saw**: I can build stuff, but I'm not great with hand tools 😅
 - **Table saw**: A job-site kind of thing, on legs, that I can whip out for projects and store in the garage after.
 I don't have space for a permanent saw in my garage.
-- **Hedge trimmer**: Dealing with cables is half of the time spent with these kinds of things, so definitely battery-powered.
-Makita, as that's what I have all my batteries for.
 - **Plunge saw**: With a track.
 Would save me a bunch of time fiddling with scrap pieces and clamps.
 - **Thermal imaging camera**: To find heat leaks, and help improve the thermal efficiency of our house.
 - [**Pro Tech Toolkit**](https://www.ifixit.com/en-eu/products/pro-tech-toolkit): Or similar.
 Mostly a nice set to deal with the small screws in all these kids toys.